Learn couching, filling with purls, how to transfer your patterns and more!

 Finally, after that long cold winter and the long cold drizzle that melted the gray snow and rinsed the earth clean, comes the time of generous sun.
 Blossoms exuberantly play in the golden light and spring walks among us again.
 The foundation for this bouquet is Dupioni silk and the silk fibers used are soft twist silk and silk sewing thread.
 These threads combine with pearl purl, check purl, Japanese twist, Grecian twist, passing thread, and Japanese golds to create the butterfly, blossoms and leaves.
 The stitches include vertical, radiating, horizontal, voided, and diagonal satin; long and short over padding and split stitch; normal and pattern couching.
 Students will also learn how to transfer their own patterns and twist flat silk.
 The focus of the class will be on couching, filling areas with purls, and blending long and short over padding.

-Spring Splendor information
+More about Spring Splendor

 Project: Framed picture